LIVVkit/LIVVkit/docs/Philosophy.rst

 ==========

-Verification and validation (V&V) is a set of techniques that are used to quantify confidence and build credibility in *something*.
+Verification and validation (V&V) is a set of techniques that are used to build and quantify confidence in *something*.
 That something can be a *numerical model* or a piece of *software*, and validating and verifying each of these requires the use of a different set of techniques.